Kitware/CMake/Help/cpack_gen/nsis.rst

  allowing an install.
  Allowed values for this variable are ``on``, ``off``, and ``force``.
  If not specified, the default behavior is ``on``.

+.. variable:: CPACK_NSIS_IGNORE_COMPONENTS_PAGE

+ .. versionadded:: 4.4

+ If set, do not display the page containing the license during installation.